AndyCappDev/tourboxelite/docs/CONFIG_GUIDE.md

 ## Haptic Feedback Configuration

-The TourBox Elite has haptic motors that provide vibration feedback when rotating the knob, scroll wheel, or dial.
+The TourBox Elite and Elite Plus have haptic motors that provide vibration feedback when rotating the knob, scroll wheel, or dial.
 You can configure both haptic **strength** (vibration intensity) and **speed** (detent spacing) in the config file.

-> **Note:** Haptic feedback is only available on TourBox Elite and Elite Plus.
+> **Note:** Haptic feedback is only available on the TourBox Elite and Elite Plus.
 The TourBox Neo does not have haptic motors.

 ### Global Haptic Settings (Per Profile)